tshadowknight/SRW_Engine_MV_Docs/manual.md

 * World Size The world space size of the Mech's sprite.
 This size is used for determining the size and position of the unit's barrier.<br>
 * Death Animation: Specifies the id of a battle animation to be played when the mech is destroyed.
 If omitted the default death animation is used.

+Each mech should have an image file for the default poses in its SRWBattleScene folder.
+The required default poses are:

+    main: Idle pose
+    in: Leaning in while moving
+    out: Leaning back while moving
+    hurt
+    dodge

+For units that use regular sprites each of these default poses should have a matching .png file in the correct character folder(main.png, hurt.png, etc.)

 ### Basic Battle Sprite

 Click the preview in the Basic Battle section to choose the basic battle sprite.
 Stored in img/basic_battle.